njeriolenkere/Smart-IoT-Connected-Lake/README.md

 The paid subscription(For Business) offers multiple device connection among other many important features that are good for Entrepreneurs , Professionals and Industries.

 ### PyBytes
 Pybytes is a device management platform that empowers you by giving you full control over your Pycom devices.
 With Pybytes you have control over your device’s data stream and more. [(source)](https://docs.pycom.io/pybytes/).
+It is customisable, you can set up key performance indicators data from all your sensors, Keep track of your device’s status and battery level.
 PyBytes has a simple dashboard however due to time factor, I did not get to use it after using Ubidots.

 ![PyBytes](https://user-images.githubusercontent.com/50623449/177572342-0bc784a8-13e8-4e84-b359-4cba427c53ed.png)